-Dayton , OH is home to one of the most haunted eateries in the nation, Amber Rose Come explore its spooky menu and other offerings with Haunted Journeys.
+Dayton , OH is home to one of the most haunted eateries in the state, Amber Rose Come explore its mystery with Haunted Journeys.

-The Amber Rose's building was built in 1912 by Sigmunt Ksiezopolski and served a general store through the 1980’s.
-In 1989 Elinor Sluzas bought the building and opened the Amber Rose a year later, naming it for the Amber jewels mined in Lithuania and Northern Europe and the symbolization of the Rose as love and compassion.
-In 1998, Joe Castellano bought the restaurant and today still uses the recipes Elinor introduced.
+The building was constructed in 1912 by Sigmunt Ksiezopolski and served a general store through the 1980s.
+In 1989 Elinor Sluzas bought the building and opened the Amber Rose a year later.
+In 1998, Joe Castellano purchased the restaurant and today still uses the recipes Elinor introduced.

-Today, the spirit of the founders are part of the menu!
 The daughter of the original owner of the building is said to haunt the main level and upstairs of Amber Rose.
-Her name is Genevieve Ksiezopolski, and is also known as “Chickie.”
+Her name is Genevieve Ksiezopolski and is also known as "Chickie."
 Staff have witnessed glasses flying off the shelves.
-The current owner has seen lights and fans turned on in the upstairs office on their own.
-One of the restaurant's cooks claimed to have seen the ghostly apparition of Chickie.
-He claimed the spirit was in front of him, lifted up her ruffled dress slightly and walked out of the room.
+Lights and fans turned on in the upstairs office on their own.
+One of the cooks claimed to have seen the ghostly apparition of Chickie.
+He claimed the spirit was in front of him, lifted her ruffled dress slightly and walked out of the room.
 Security cameras, throughout the restaurant, have captured white orbs that enter, circle and leave the room at the exact time the cook said he saw the ghost.

 This property, as part of our network, has been added for they may have history, validation or folk tales of having spirited activities.
 Please take caution in approaching and visiting these locations, since courtesy, respect, and caution should be a top priority in every Haunted Investigator's style.
 Also, do realize, some of these places may have permanently closed, changed ownership and/or names, or just are not available for your visits.
 Please respect this.
 We are not responsible for the accuracy of the information provided on this listing, but offer it as a first step in finding your next haunted travel destination.
 Please do confirm with the property before making any plans to visit.
 If you visit, tour or investigate this property (or any of our properties), we are not responsible or held liable for any outcomes, lack of evidence or injuries associated with your travels.
 This is only for entertainment purposes, and information provided is only as found in public domains (or as offered by the associated contributor (as a claimed property).
 For more information, please read our TERMS OF SERVICE (linked below).